jennykim515/CS-Notes/react/hooks.md

 2. `useEffect()`
 - specify when the page should render
-- changing a state will re-render the page, so `useEffect()` will re-render each time state is changed
+- changing a state will re-render the page, so `useEffect()` will re-render each time a state is changed
-- takes an argument of what state to keep track of
+- takes an optional argument of what state to keep track of
-  - an array of states that will trigger a re-render
+  - an array of which states will trigger a re-render
+  - empty array means page will only render once
+  - no argument means every state change will re-render the page

 ```javascript